ketonereides/wolfdown/readme.md

 To install, simply drop the directory onto your server.
 PHP 5+ is the only known requirement, but it's likely to work on older versions.

 To add pages, simply create a new file with a `.md` extension in the `content` folder, and it will automagically appear in the navigation.
-All files are [Markdown](http://daringfireball.net/projects/markdown/) and [Markdown Extra](http://michelf.com/projects/php-markdown/extra/) compaitable.
+All files are [Markdown](http://daringfireball.net/projects/markdown/) and [Markdown Extra](http://michelf.com/projects/php-markdown/extra/) compatible.
 You'll want to go there if you're looking for directions and syntax guides.

 Use the `config.php` file to set the title and add links to the navigation.